ukf/ukf-meta/mdx/conventions.md

 Note that the `schema` directory is functional but does not follow this convention, instead following the convention established for classpath schema resources used by the Shibboleth project.

-### OpenSSL Blacklists Directory

-The `_openssl_blacklists` directory holds a copy of the Debian weak key blacklists, extracted from Debian 7.2 "Wheezy".
-These blacklists are in OpenSSL format.

 ### Ruleset Directory

 The `_rules` subdirectory of `/mdx/` holds checking rulesets.